biothings/biomedical_id_resolver.js/README.md

 - The values represents resolved identifiers

-- Each CURIE will have 5 required fields
+- Each CURIE will have 4 required fields

-  - id: the primary id (selected based on the ranking described in the next section)
+  - id: the primary id (selected based on the ranking described in the next section) and label

-  - ids: an array, each element represents a resolved id in CURIE format
+  - curies: an array, each element represents a resolved id in CURIE format

   - type: the semantic type of the identifier

-  - bte_ids: equivalent identifiers used as input for biothings explorer

-  - equivalent_identifiers: an array of objects, each object has a key "identifier", the value is the CURIE form of the identifier.
+  - db_ids: original ids from source database, could be curies or non-curies.

 - if an ID can not be resolved using the package, it will have an additional field called "flag", with value equal to "failed"